30 Different Types of Beetles in Texas

 These beetles are commonly seen flying around gardens and yards in the warmer months of the year.

-If you’re lucky enough to spot one of these types of beetles in Texas, consider yourself lucky!
+If you’re lucky enough to spot one of these beetles in Texas, consider yourself lucky!

 8. Giant Stag Beetle

 It is simple to understand why people find the Giant Stag Beetle to be so fascinating.
-It is huge, boasting 6 centimeters in length (over 2 inches).
+It is huge, boasting 6 centimeters long (over 2 inches).

 Males have enormous, curving mandibles that adorn the front of their heads like fearsome pincers; females have much shorter, more common mandibles.

 Males utilize these to compete for females with other males.
-Nearly like a shield for the male’s head is a flattened area round at the base of the mandibles.
+A flattened area round at the base of the mandibles is nearly like a shield for the male’s head.

-The elytra (coverings) of this beetle conceal pale wings, although it is typically encountered walking on the ground.
+This beetle’s elytra (coverings) conceal pale wings, although it is typically encountered walking on the ground.

 The color of the body is halfway between maroon and black.
-Because it is the largest species of its kind in the Stag family, handling it roughly could result in a bite.
+Because it is the largest species in the Stag family, handling it roughly could result in a bite.

-They are types of beetles in Texas that can be found on or around rotting tree stumps, logs, or oak trees.
+They are types of beetles in Texas found on or around rotting tree stumps, logs, or oak trees.
 Females deposit fertilized eggs in decaying tree trunks and logs.

-Before molting into the adult form, the big, white larvae grow over the course of a year or more.
+Before molting into the adult form, the big, white larvae grow over a year or more.

 Giant Stag Beetles are frequently found in old, untamed woodlands because the offspring depends on soft, rotting wood.